Do Restaurants Have to Pay Minimum Wage?

 What Is Minimum Wage?

-Since its introduction, the minimum wage has been adjusted regularly by Congress, However, the current minimum wage of $7.25/hour has not changed since 2009, leading some to argue that it isn't keeping pace with inflation or a livable wage.
-Had the minimum wage been increased to reflect the cost of living and general inflation it would be around $11 an hour today.
-It means that in 1938 the average person making minimum wage could support themselves and their family while remaining out of poverty.
-Today, a worker who makes minimum wage earns annually $15,080 (assuming that he or she works five days a week, 52 weeks a year without missing a day.
+Since its introduction, the minimum wage has been adjusted regularly by Congress, However, the current minimum wage of $7.25 an hour has not changed since 2009, leading some to argue that it isn't keeping pace with inflation.
+Had the minimum wage been increased to reflect the cost of living and general inflation, it would be more than $11 an hour in 2019.
+In 1938 the average person making minimum wage could support a family while remaining out of poverty.
+Today, in contrast, a worker who makes minimum wage earns $15,080 annually, assuming that he or she works five days a week, 52 weeks a year, without missing a day.
 The poverty line for a family of two in 2019 is $16,910.

 Who Gets It?

-By law, everyone who works in a restaurant, no matter the state should be paid a minimum of $7.25 an hour.
-Depending on the local state minimum wage laws, restaurant servers can be paid what is known as a ‘tipped wage.’
-The federal tipped wage is $2.13 per hour (and higher in some states), there is a provision that, if a tipped wage employee does make the federal minimum wage of $7.25 an hour per shift (not per week) the employer is to make up the difference.
-So, if you were a restaurant server who worked an 8 shift during a snowstorm, you might only earn $10 in tips, or the equivalent of $1.25 an hour.
+As of 2019, everyone who works in a restaurant, no matter the state, must be paid a minimum of $7.25 an hour when tips are included.
+Depending on the local state minimum wage laws, restaurant servers can be paid what is known as a "minimum cash wage."
+While the federal minimum cash wage is $2.13 per hour (and higher in some states), there is a provision that, if a tipped employee does not make the federal minimum wage of $7.25 an hour, the employer must make up the difference.
+So, if you were a restaurant server who worked an eight-hour shift during a snowstorm, you might only earn $10 in tips, or the equivalent of $1.25 an hour.
 Your employer would be required by law to pay you the $48 difference ($6 x eight hours) to ensure that your hourly rate meets the federal minimum wage.

 Recent raises to the minimum wage in different states have resulted in different wage rates for tipped employees.
-For example, in Colorado, restaurant servers minimum cash wage (aka) tipped wage is now $6.28 an hour.
-In Idaho, the minimum cash wage is 3.35 an hour.
-In Alaska and California, there is no tipped wage; servers are paid the regular minimum wage of $9.8 and $10 respectively.
+For example, in Colorado, the minimum cash wage for restaurant servers is $8.08 an hour as of 2019.
+In Idaho, the minimum cash wage is $3.35 an hour.
+In Alaska and California, there is no tipped wage; servers are paid the regular minimum wage of $9.89 and $11 an hour, respectively.

-Does the Increase Hurt Restaurants?
+Does the Increase Hurt or Help Employees?

 “Increasing the minimum wage would have two principal effects on low-wage workers.
 Most of them would receive higher pay that would increase their family’s income, and some of those families would see their income rise above the federal poverty threshold.
 But some jobs for low-wage workers would probably be eliminated, the income of most workers who became jobless would fall substantially, and the share of low-wage workers who were employed would probably fall slightly.”